MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-set-up-nat.md

 > [!NOTE]
 > - Along with the NAT connection, this procedure also creates  a default Outbound NAT rule that enables the outbound connectivity for the VM network.
 > - To enable inbound connectivity and forward an external traffic to a specific VM, you must add NAT rules to the NAT connection.
+> - Currently, dual stack is not support for NAT.

 ## Add rules to a NAT connection